pokeclicker/pokeclicker-wiki/data/Gems/overview_description.md

 ## Helpful Tips

 The Gems you get from defeating a Pokémon depend on the type(s) that Pokémon has.
 Wild Pokémon on routes give 1 Gem per type, dungeon encounters (both wild Pokémon and trainers) give 3, gym Pokémon give 5, and dungeon bosses (only Pokémon, not trainer bosses) give 20.
 Battle Frontier Pokémon give gems which number increases as the player progresses further (every 80 stages the number goes up by 1).

-Note: While Gyms are good for acquiring specific Gems, not every Pokémon in a gym will be the appropriate type.
-The most efficient gyms yield the most Gems per gym clear.